Learn more about the Berkeley Pre-College Scholars Program

 All program fees will be assessed to your CalCentral account and must be paid in full within seven calendar days of admission to the program.
 Failure to pay on time will result in the cancellation of your admission.

-For information on payment options, visit our Student and Billing Services webpage here.
+For information on payment options, visit the Student Billing Payments and Refunds webpage.
 Note that Fee Payment Plan and Third Party Contracts are not accepted payment options for Pre-College Scholars students.

 Withdrawal from the Program

 To cancel your participation in the Pre-College Scholars Residential track, please review our withdrawal process listed under the Fees tab.
 We understand that situations occur that may prevent you from attending or completing the program.
-If you need to drop or withdraw from the Pre-College Scholars program after the deadline, you may request an appeal to the refund policy by contacting our Pre-College team.
-For more information on our appeal process, please visit summer.berkeley.edu/registration/refund.
+If you need to drop or withdraw from the Pre-College Scholars Track after the deadline, you may request an appeal to the refund policy by contacting our Pre-College team.
+For more information on our appeal process, please visit the Summer Sessions Refund Policy webpage.

-The deadline by which to cancel your participation in the Pre-College Scholars Residential track is Friday, April 14, 2023.
-If you cancel by this deadline using the Withdrawal Request form, you will receive a full refund.
+The deadline by which to cancel your participation in the Pre-College Scholars Residential track is Thursday, April 11, 2024.
+If you cancel by this deadline using the Withdrawal Request form found on your admissions portal, you will receive a full refund.

 There is no refund if the deadline has passed.
 However, we understand that situations occur that could interfere with your ability to attend or participate in the program.
-For more information on our appeal process, please visit this page.
+For more information on our appeal process, please visit the Summer Sessions Refund Policy webpage.
 Some fees are non-refundable regardless of deadlines.

 If you have further questions regarding refunds, please contact our Pre-College team.